County Demonstration Program

 OMIG will continue to examine NHTD FFS claims to determine compliance with program requirements.

-OMIG will continue to conduct reviews and work collaboratively with DOH and the Department of Labor to ensure that home care providers are providing wage and fringe benefit compensation to employees in compliance with wage parity laws.
+OMIG continues to conduct reviews and work collaboratively with the Department of Labor to ensure that home care providers are providing wage and fringe benefit compensation to employees in compliance with wage parity laws.

 Minimum Wage/Fair Labor Standards Act